mmiles246/ap-pickup-app/README.md

 Open a terminal window and cd into the project folder.

-Next run the following commands:
+Next run the following command:

     $rails s

+You will need to open another terminal window and run the following:

     $npm start --prefix client